Y4cine/MetaNode/PROJECT_OVERVIEW.md

 # PROJECT OVERVIEW (Updated 2025-07-05)

 ## Architecture Summary
+- `CustomSplitter`/`CustomSplitterHandle`: Custom QSplitter subclass used everywhere in the UI.
+Prevents full collapse, always shows a visible, labeled handle, and is theme-aware.
+Pane labels are set via addWidget for clarity.
+Robustly saves/restores layout state as ratios.
+All splitters (main, content, per-panel) now use this class.
 - `MainWindow`: Thin coordinator.
 Handles high-level app events, delegates all logic to manager classes and panels.
 - `NodeEditorPanel`: Handles node switching, local undo/redo, and right-side content panel logic.
 - `SplitterManager`: Centralizes creation and management of all splitters (main, per-panel, etc.).